 Infrastructure for broadband services is extremely valuable and difficult to come by for many communities, particularly in rural areas where data speeds and reliability are typically a challenge.
 As part of the TWP, a fiber optic conduit will be installed throughout the length of the water pipeline to provide for communication and operability of the many mechanisms needed to transmit and monitor the water supply.
-As an enhanced community benefit, where legally possible, Thornton will provide Larimer County with 12 strands of fiber-optic cable in the TWP corridor Alternative 3 (Option C) Corridor within Larimer County for the County to use for institutional services or its residents.
+As an enhanced community benefit, where legally possible, Thornton will provide Larimer County with 12 strands of fiber-optic cable along the water pipeline from Larimer County to Thornton for Larimer County to use for institutional services or its residents.
 This much fiber has the capability of providing up to 115 terabits per second of throughput.
 Access to this fiber is conservatively valued at \$12 million dollars.